nusco/ProgML/index.md

 Hi there from Paolo Perrotta!
-This site contains a few explanations that were too long to fit in Programming Machine Learning.

-Looking for the book itself?
+Looking for the Programming Machine Learning book?
 Go [here for the eBook](https://pragprog.com/book/pplearn/programming-machine-learning) and [here for paper](https://www.amazon.com/gp/product/1680506609/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=ductyp-20&creative=9325&linkCode=as2&creativeASIN=1680506609&linkId=21357a11b4a7bc9be95476540d1d3a09).

-# Articles Mentioned in the Book
+# Articles Referenced in the Book

+A few explanations that were too long to fit in Programming Machine Learning.

 * [Of Gradients and Matrices](https://medium.com/@nusco/of-gradients-and-matrices-1b19de65e5cd)
 * [The Problem with Accuracy](https://medium.com/@nusco/the-problem-with-accuracy-3670891b908e)